-Additionally, if you were arrested/convicted of a crime after you became a conditional permanent resident, submit all court records concerning the arrest/conviction (but be sure to consult with an attorney about whether you have become "inadmissible" and therefore ineligible for permanent residence).
+Additionally, if you were arrested/convicted of a crime after you became a conditional permanent resident, you must submit all court records concerning the arrest/conviction.
+(But be sure to consult with an attorney about whether you have become "inadmissible" and therefore ineligible for permanent residence.)

 Finally, the I-829 Petition has a filing fee ($3,750 in late 2023) and a biometrics fee of ($85 per applicant in late 2023).
 The fee must be submitted with the other documentation.

 USCIS regularly raises its filing fees, and has proposed doing so later in 2023, so consult the Form I-829 Form Instructions available at www.uscis.gov/i-829 to confirm the correct fee amount.

 The following are a few of the most critical aspects of the Form I-829 that deserve special attention: